Telephone numbers in Croatia: List of area codes

 Telephone area codes closely correspond to postal codes in Croatia and are assigned to counties.
 Both the Zagreb County and the City of Zagreb have the same area code (1), which is further divided into 9 areal subgroups (i.e. from 11 to 19, or 011 to 019 for calls from outside the region).

 Mobile phone codes

-Since the adoption of mobile number portability, prefixes of existing numbers no longer guarantee that number is in the corresponding mobile network, i.e. carried by the mobile carrier that originally issued the number.
+Since the adoption of mobile number portability, prefixes of existing numbers no longer guarantee that a number is in the corresponding mobile network, i.e. carried by the mobile carrier that originally issued the number.
 Any newly issued number follows the above numbering plan.

 Value-added services

 Emergency numbers

 As mandated by law, all phones detectable by, or temporarily carried by, Croatian carriers provide unlimited access to state emergency numbers free of charge at all times.
 The Europe-wide 112 emergency number can be used to contact local fire and police departments and emergency medical and search and rescue services.